Frequently Asked Questions

 Continuing Boston University students who are living on campus during the spring semester and will be staying in housing during the first summer session do not need to move out when the residences close after the finals period.
 You will need to contact your academic year residence office to inform them you are staying during the interim period, and will be able to move from your academic year room to your summer room on the first day of Summer Session 1 housing.
 There is no charge for staying on campus during this time.

 I currently live on campus.
 Can I keep the same room I’m currently in for the summer?

 We do our best to fulfill requests students make to keep their same room.
-However, not all residences are in use during the summer months, and some residences are reserved for specific groups of students during the summer, so we cannot guarantee that everyone who requests to keep his or her same room will receive it.
+However, not all residences are in use during the summer months, and some residences are reserved for specific groups of students during the summer, so we cannot guarantee requests to keep an academic year assignments for the summer.
 You should indicate on your Assignment Interests Form that you want to keep your current room, and we will do what we can to accommodate your request.

 I would like to live in a room with a student of the opposite gender.
 Does BU allow for these living arrangements during the summer?